 your 1098-T tax form.
 When we do not have your social security number on file, we

 are required by the IRS to attempt to obtain it from you.
 A W-9S form, the official IRS form used for requesting your social security number,

-was sent to your NSCC email account on several occasions since November 2019.
-If you
+was sent to your NSCC email account beginning in December 2020.
+If you did not respond

 Failure to furnish correct SSN or ITIN